Home » Do Female Tortoises Have Periods?

 When a female tortoise becomes sexually mature, her reproductive organs will prepare everything it needs to develop a fertile egg.

-An ovum will travel through the female tortoise’s oviduct tube every year.
+An ovum will travel through the female tortoise’s oviduct tube.
 The shell gland will form a shell membrane around it to keep it protected and hydrated.

-Once the egg is properly formed, it goes through the ovipositor, a tube-like organ, and then expelled through the cloaca.
-The tortoise will lay multiple clutches of eggs for a few weeks until her reproduction cycle is complete.
+Once the egg is formed, it goes through the ovipositor and is expelled through the cloaca.
+The tortoise will lay eggs until her reproduction cycle is complete.

 Before and during the egg-laying cycle, a female tortoise needs more calcium.